camjjr/Scalable-BO-for-High-Dimensional-CG-Model-Parameterization/README.md

 ## How it works

 * Parameter Suggestion:
-Optuna generates a new set of parameters within defined ranges (e.g., bond force constants, angle constants, Lennard-Jones parameters).
+Optuna generates a new set of parameters within defined ranges (e.g., bond force constants, angle constants, Mie potential parameters).

 * Parameter Injection:
 The script updates the parameters_search.dat file by replacing placeholder tokens with trial values using the sed command.